r3eckon/BNG-BeamLegalRacing/troubleshooting.md

 To make sure the process isn't frozen you can tail the beamlr.log file (command works on Windows, Linux also has equivalents):

-1. Open windows powershell
-2. Type the following line (replace path to log file with correct path for your userfolder) and hit enter
+1. Download [this powershell script](https://github.com/r3eckon/BNG-BeamLegalRacing/blob/main/Tutorials/Helper%20Scripts/ViewJbeamCacheProgress.ps1) (click the "download raw" button on the right)
+2. Put the script in the root of the userfolder (same folder as the **beamlr.log** file)
+3. Right click script > Run with PowerShell

+You can also run the command manually from a powershell window by using this command (replace path to userfolder with your path):

 `Get-Content C:\Users\r3eck\AppData\Local\BeamNG.drive\current\beamlr.log  -Wait -Tail 1`